hoyho/my_blog/README.md

 ### How to run on your local machine

-1. prepare you environment by running:
+1. prepare youe environment by running:

     ```bash
     python3 -m venv env